awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2reset.md

    1. For **SubnetId**, specify a subnet in an existing VPC in the same availability zone as the instance you specified\.
 By default, Systems Manager creates a new VPC, but you can specify a subnet in an existing VPC if you want\.
 **Note**
-If you don't see the option to specify a subnet ID, verify that you're using the latest **Default** version of the runbook\.
+If you don't see the option to specify a subnet ID, verify that you are using the latest **Default** version of the runbook\.

    1. For **EC2RescueInstanceType**, specify an instance type for the EC2Rescue instance\.
 The default instance type is `t2.small`\.